 Biography of Hillary Clinton

-Hillary Rodham Clinton is one of the most influential women in politics in the whole world.
+Hillary Rodham Clinton stands as one of the most powerful women in global politics.
 Since 1968 she has been supporting the U.S. Democratic Party.
-From 1993 to 2001 she served as the First Lady as the wife of Bill Clinton, the 42nd President of the USA.
-From 2009 to 2013 she served as the Secretary of State in the White House.
-She was also Donald Trump’s main rival in the elections of the 45th President of the USA.
+From 1993 to 2001 she served as First Lady during her husband Bill Clinton's presidency as the 42nd President.
+From 2009 to 2013 she served as Secretary of State.
+She was also Donald Trump's main rival in the 2016 presidential election.
 Net worth: $120 million.

 Childhood and Early Life

-Hillary Clinton was born into a conservative family that was a member of the United Baptist Church in Chicago.
+Hillary Clinton was born into a conservative family in Chicago that belonged to the United Baptist Church.
 Her father, Hugh Ellsworth Rodham, had his own textile business and her mother, Dorothy Emma Rodham, was a homemaker.
-Hillary was the first child, but very soon the family had two boys, Hugh and Tony.
-In 1950, after the birth of the younger boy, Hugh, the Rodham Howell family moved from Chicago to a suburban town of Park Ridge.
+Hillary was the eldest child, followed soon by two boys, Hugh and Tony.
+In 1950, after Hugh was born, the family moved from Chicago to the suburban town of Park Ridge.

 The Beginning of Hillary Clinton's Political Career